lpassig/coding-blog-boilerplate/posts/german-angst-or-conservative-innovation.md

 >*“The country that invented the ‘triple-helix’, today is criticized for insufficient entrepreneurship and innovation, and for coddling university academics who are described as conservative, inward-looking, and resistant to change”*<sup id="a2">[2](#f2)</sup>

 However, I want to shine another light on this topic that mostly has a negative connotation attached to it and give another perspective.
+I want to even go so far saying: Germany and German companies are doing some things way better compared to other countries and companies in this context.

 # My perspective

-This perception of Germany as a state that is lagging behind in the field of technology and innovation has become a turned from an ephemeral joke to a prevalent idea spanning across fields.
+The perception that Germany is lagging behind in the field of technology and innovation, has turned from an ephemeral joke to a prevalent idea spanning across fields.
 Moreover, the normative idea of innovation is rarely questioned.
 It has become an answer, a buzzword and almost a knee-jerk reaction to most policy issues.

-But it begs the question: what problem are we solving through *“innovation”*?
-And is innovation and the amount of resources needed for it really ALWAYS the most optimal answer to issues faced by our businesses?
+But it begs the question:

+**<center><blockquote>What problem are we solving through innovation?</center></blockquote>**

+And continuing on that path: Is innovation and the amount of resources needed for it, **ALWAYS** the most optimal answer to issues faced by businesses?

-## The roots
+## German Angst
 One of the earliest references of the term “German Angst” or more precisely “West Germany: **Moment of Angst**“ can be found on the frontpage of the TIME MAGAZIN published in 1981.

 Within the context of the society there, it was used to describe not just a feeling but was in fact a reference of the political and socio-economic climate, that was reigning in the German society.
 Germans seemed to fear a lot of things, existential dread being one of them as well as the perpetual risk of a nuclear war during the cold war era.